jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 **David:**  Logan and I were in the same boat at the same time, we both wanted to play with our own bands in a live setting and lived (fairly) close to each other.
 So, we all wanted to get together and help each band achieve that goal.
 I’m so glad to be friends with all the other members and be apart of something with such a great message behind it!

-**Mason** I basically hounded Logan for the year and a half that SOH existed about playing drums live if the opportunity ever arose.
+**Mason:** I basically hounded Logan for the year and a half that SOH existed about playing drums live if the opportunity ever arose.
 So, for some reason, I was his first choice.
 Even though, at the time, I had never played live and barely played with anyone outside of my church worship team.
 I’m truly honored that I made the cut and I’ve worked very hard to match the talent of each member’s musical proficiency.
 More of a journey than a destination.

 <br>

 *What is the inspiration behind the  The Ascension of Extinction artwork?*

-**Logan-** The artwork for TAOE is based off of old Soviet propaganda, but almost as if the mask is removed and you see the true nature of the ideologies of marxists, Communists and humanists.
+**Logan:** The artwork for TAOE is based off of old Soviet propaganda, but almost as if the mask is removed and you see the true nature of the ideologies of marxists, Communists and humanists.
 They show themselves as liberators and heroes, but in reality they are demons and horrific monsters that come to devour, destroy and enslave.

 <br>